Over the past 2 decades, billions have been spent on attempts to create a modern and fair welfare system.

 A compassionate society cannot stand idly by and accept a system which allows huge numbers of disabled people to live trapped in poverty, having to battle with a stressful, bewildering and sometimes cruel system just to make ends meet.

-Just seven years after the introduction of Universal Credit, it’s understandable there are some corners of government who are reluctant to consider wholesale reform.
+Just 7 years after the introduction of Universal Credit, it’s understandable there are some corners of government who are reluctant to consider wholesale reform.

 But the numbers speak for themselves.
 The current welfare system does not work for disabled people.